piotrmurach/strings-case/README.md

 ## 1. Usage

-The `Strings::Case` is a module with functions for transforming between string cases:
+The `Strings::Case` is a class with functions for transforming between string cases:

 ```ruby
 Strings::Case.snakecase("foo bar baz")